laravel/docs/collections.md

 <a name="method-sortkeys"></a>
 #### `sortKeys()` {#collection-method}

-The `sortKeys` method sorts the collection by keys of the underlying associative array.
+The `sortKeys` method sorts the collection by the keys of the underlying associative array:

     $collection = collect([
-        'firstname' => 'John',
-        'lastname' => 'Doe',
         'id' => 22345,
+        'first' => 'John',
+        'last' => 'Doe',
     ]);

     $sorted = $collection->sortKeys();